Chapter 10.30

 (G) Public Tree Care.
 The City shall have the right to plant, prune, maintain, and remove trees, plants, and shrubs within the lines of all streets and public grounds as may be necessary to ensure public safety or to preserve or enhance the symmetry and beauty of such public grounds and may require property owners to do the same.

 (H) Removal of Trees.
 The City, through its City Forester, shall condemn and remove or order the removal of any tree, tree stump, shrub, or plant upon any public street or public property within this City where the same is dead, diseased, or deemed, for any reason, a nuisance or is not in compliance with adopted ordinances.
 The City, through its City Forester, shall have authority to condemn and remove, or order the removal of, any tree, tree stump, shrub, or plant upon private property when the City Forester finds such action necessary for public safety, to prevent the spread of disease or insects, or to prevent the upheaval of any public street, curb, or sidewalk.
-The City Forester shall have the authority, after exercising due diligence, to notify abutting property owners, to remove or order the removal of any tree, shrub, or plant upon any public right-of-way or on any public property in violation of this section or any other ordinance.
+The City Forester shall have the authority, after exercising due diligence, to notify abutting property owners to remove or order the removal of any tree, shrub, or plant upon any public right-of-way or on any public property in violation of this section or any other ordinance.
 The City Forester shall have the authority to report any violations of this section to the City Council for its action.
 Trees, shrubs, or plants removed under the provisions of this title shall be so removed at the property owner’s expense or at the expense of the abutting property owner if said plants are in the street right-of-way.

 (I) Tree Topping.
 It shall be unlawful as a normal practice for any person, firm, or City department to top any street tree, park tree, or other tree on public property.
 The definition of “topping” is the severe cutting back of limbs to stubs larger than three inches in diameter within the tree’s crown to such a degree so as to remove the normal canopy and disfigure the tree.
 Trees severely damaged by storms or other causes, or certain trees under utility wires or other obstructions where other pruning practices are impractical, may be exempt from this section at the determination of the City Tree Board.

 (J) Pruning – Corner Clearance.
 Every owner of any tree overhanging any street or right-of-way within the City shall prune the branches so that such branches shall not obstruct the light from any street lamp or obstruct the view of any street intersection and so that there shall be a minimum clear space of 13.5 feet above the surface of the street and a minimum clear space of seven feet above the surface of the sidewalk.
-Said owners shall remove all unhealthy, dead, diseased, or dangerous trees, or tree limbs that constitute a menace to the safety of the public or prevent the City from maintaining City sidewalks, curb, or streets.
+Said owners shall remove all unhealthy, dead, diseased, or dangerous trees or tree limbs that constitute a menace to the safety of the public or prevent the City from maintaining City sidewalks, curbs, or streets.
 The City shall have the right to prune any tree or shrub on private property when it interferes with the proper spread of light along the street from a street light or interferes with visibility of any traffic control device, traffic sign, or street maintenance equipment.

 (K) Willful Injury to Trees.
 No person shall willfully injure or destroy any tree on public streets, public parks, or other public property of the City by any means including, but not limited to, the following: